graememcc/funkierJS/docs/markdown/byCategory.md

 day `number`
 hour `number`

-Returns: `date`
+Returns: `Date`

-A curried wrapper around calling the Date constructor with four arguments: the year, the month, the day and the hour.
+A curried wrapper around calling the `Date` constructor with four arguments: the year, the month, the day and the hour.
 No validation or type-checking occurs on the parameters.
 Excess arguments are ignored.
-All other fields in the Date are initialized to zero.
-Returns the new Date.
+All other fields in the `Date` are initialized to zero.
+Returns the new `Date`.

 #### Examples ####
     var d = funkierJS.makeHourDate(2000, 0, 2, 10); // => A date representing 10am, January 2 2000